MSRConnections/Azure-training-course/Content/High-Performance Computing/SLURM Linux Cluster HOL.md

     _The downloaded blob_

 You now have containers to hold input and output and a collection of color images in the input container.
-The next step is to update the Python script used to process the images.
+The next step is to update the Python script that will be used to process the images.

 <a name="Exercise3"></a>
 ## Exercise 3: Prepare the Python script ##